TrantorHF/cc1541/README.md

   deletes file "program", as an open DEL file is the marker for a completely deleted file in Commodore DOS.
 * "cc1541 -f game -W game.prg -f 'transwarp v0.82' -w transwarp.prg
-  Transwarp-Game.d64" creates a Transwarp disk image with
+  Transwarp-Game.d64" creates a Transwarp disk image with the required transwarp boot file.

 ## Version history ##